Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6JFV5EAIU8U.md

 # [November 10th, 2020 Livestream](../2020-11-10.md)
 ## Q&A: When will we implement gravity physics to the Buildings?
 https://www.youtube.com/watch?v=6JFV5EAIU8U
-This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Will we always have sky factories or will we need to figure out how to build on the ground?](./yt-WiDZuigYT2c.md) [https://www.youtube.com/watch?v=WiDZuigYT2c](https://www.youtube.com/watch?v=WiDZuigYT2c)
+This question was possibly duplicated with a more recent answer: [October 5th, 2021 Livestream Q&A: No floating platforms any more?](./yt-o_kTaVSOdg4.md) [https://www.youtube.com/watch?v=o_kTaVSOdg4](https://www.youtube.com/watch?v=o_kTaVSOdg4)

 ### Topics